namra-ace/ace-auth/README.md

 This library is 100% covered by tests using Vitest.

 - ✅ **Replay Protection:** OTPs are deleted immediately after use.
 - ✅ **Tamper Proofing:** Tokens signed with invalid secrets are rejected immediately.
 - ✅ **Lazy Cleanup:** Expired sessions are automatically cleaned up from the user index during read operations to prevent memory leaks.

 ---

+## 📄 License

+MIT